Privacy Notice

 • Alberta Public Sector Pension Plans Act, section 9.2 [MEPP, PSM(CM)PP];

-• Alberta Joint Governance of Public Sector Pension Plans Act, section 39 of Schedule 3 (Special Forces Pension Plan)
+• Alberta Joint Governance of Public Sector Pension Plans Act, section 39 of Schedule 3 (Special Forces Pension Plan);

-• Alberta Joint Governance of Public Sector Pension Plans Act, section 40 of Schedule 1 (Local Authorities Pension Plan)
+• Alberta Joint Governance of Public Sector Pension Plans Act, section 40 of Schedule 1 (Local Authorities Pension Plan);

-• Alberta Joint Governance of Public Sector Pension Plans Act, section 40 of Schedule 2 (Public Service Pension Plan)
+• Alberta Joint Governance of Public Sector Pension Plans Act, section 40 of Schedule 2 (Public Service Pension Plan);

 • Alberta Provincial Judges and Applications Judges Registered and Unregistered Pension Plans Regulation, section 5 (Judges Pension Plan).

-If you have any questions regarding the collection of this information, contact the Member Services Centre at 1-800-358-0840 or write to: 5103 Windermere Blvd.
+If you have any questions regarding the collection of this information, contact the Member Services Centre at 1-800-358-0840 or write to 5103 Windermere Blvd.
 SW, Edmonton, AB T6W 0S9.

 What Information We Collect

 APS collects information provided by you, your pension plan, and your employer.
-In general, we collect and use information about you for pension administration purposes, to deliver member and pensioner (hereafter called “member”) benefits, and to keep you informed about your specific pension (e.g. member annual statements).
+In general, we collect and use information about you for pension administration purposes, to deliver member and pensioner (hereafter called “member”) benefits, and to keep you informed about your specific pension (e.g., member annual statements).

 Does this website use cookies?

 Like many other websites, we collect information about our users' utilization and navigation of our website.
-This website uses simple text files, called 'cookies', to identify visitors who access this website and tracks their use.
-This information helps us to design our website to better suit our users' needs.
+This website uses simple text files, called 'cookies', to identify visitors who access it and track their use.
+This information will help us better design our website to suit users' needs.
 When you access this website, cookies are created and temporarily placed on your computer.
 The cookie stores basic information about you and your use of this website.
-PSPP Corporation retains some of the information stored by the cookie, but only for the purposes of tracking website usage.
+APS does not retain any information from the cookie that can be used to identify you other than an IP address and aggregate level data.

-The cookies help gather statistical data such as the average time spent on a specific webpage.
-This kind of information provides us with insight on how to improve the design, content and navigation of our website.
+Cookies help gather statistical data, such as the average time spent on a webpage.
+This information provides insight into how to improve our website's design, content, and navigation.

 What do we use the IP Address for?

-We may also use your IP address to help diagnose problems with our server and to administer our website, analyze trends, track visitor movements around the website, and gather broad demographic information that assists us in identifying visitor preferences.
+We may also use your IP address to help diagnose problems with our server and administer our website, analyze trends, track visitor movements around the website, and gather broad demographic information that assists us in identifying visitor preferences.

-Does APS collect information about physical location?
+Does APS collect information about a physical location?

 How We Use Your Information